activist-org/activist/README.md

 - Save searches for later.
 - Set up notifications for newly published events, resources, and discussions.

+## Onboarding

+_Safe methods to onboard new members._

+- A conversational onboarding interface based on the [Matrix protocol](https://matrix.org/).
+- Operate across messengers without compromising data sovereignty for organizations or individuals.
+- Organizations can include their existing processes if preferred.

-## Discussionss
+## Discussions

 _Forums for organizations and events._

 - Send notifications to supporters about organizations, groups, and events.
 - Democratic decision making to enable asynchronous planning.

 ## Tasks